 - Bonus: Elderberry Syrup: Syrups made from standardized black elderberry extract have traditionally been used as a cold and flu remedy and for overall immune system support.
 In fact, in 400 BCE, Hippocrates referred to the elder tree (Sambucus nigra) as his “medicine chest.”
 Pick up a bottle of Cleveland-made Health Junkie Elderberry Syrup in the Wellness Department and take daily for additional support this cold and flu season!

-*Remember to consult with your healthcare provider before starting any new supplements.
+*Please consult your healthcare provider before starting any new supplements.

 3. Make Time for Tea

 Stress depresses the immune system.
-Short-term stress is one form; however, it’s the chronic, everyday stress of financial worries, family problems and job demands that really hits the immune system hard.
+Short-term stress is one form; however, it’s the chronic, everyday stress that really hits the immune system hard.

 The solution is not to eliminate all forms of stress; that would be impossible!
 But you can choose how to respond to it.
 My advice is to slow down and make space in your day for a bit of calm.
 What better way to achieve this than making time for a cup of tea?
 One of my favorites is Rishi Tea Elderberry Healer.